 Though the culture is welcoming overall, with respect to gay travelers it's more like tolerated, not so much enthusiastically embraced.

-With many exceptions, generally speaking it is still shameful for a family to have a child that identifies as LGBT.
-It is still a conservative culture, especially after being under strict military rule for decades, where media could not openly report on LGBT issues, and LGBT people could not legally organize.
+With many exceptions, it is still shameful for a family to have a child that identifies as LGBTQ+.
+It is still a conservative culture, especially after being under strict military rule for decades, where media could not openly report on LGBTQ+ issues, and LGBTQ+ people could not legally organize.

-Venture Out is launching their first Myanmar adventure in early 2018.
+Venture Out launched its first Myanmar adventure in 2018.

-The NomadicBoys, a blog produced by a young well-traveled gay couple has extensive up-to-date information on the country and its gay life.
+The NomadicBoys, a blog produced by a young well-traveled gay male couple has extensive up-to-date information on the country and its queer life.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-What’s the easiest way to travel into Thailand over land border crossings in Myanmar?
-Avoid complications with these tips from The Broke Backpacker's Will Hatton.
+What’s the easiest way to get to Thailand from Myanmar?
+Avoid complications at the land border crossing with these tips from Will Hatton.

 From the curbside in Yangon to the little restaurants in Bagan, our friends Goats on the Road share their discoveries of Myanmar's best dishes.